 - Chia Seeds (1 oz) – 8.7g fat, 11.9g total carbs, 2.2g net carbs

 - Pecans (1 oz) – 20.4g fat, 3.9g total carbs, 1.2g net carbs

 - Walnuts (1 oz) – 18.4g fat, 3.9g total carbs, 2g net carbs

 - Sunflower Seeds (1 oz) – 16.1g fat, 5.8g total carbs, 3.3g net carbs

 Along with nuts, keto peanut butter is a godsend!
 I love using nut butter to make smoothies, no-bake cookies, or even low carb fudge.
 Peanut butter just makes everything taste so good!

 - Low Carb Peanut Butter (2 tbsp) – 18g fat, 6g total carbs, 5g net carbs

 - Almond Butter (2 tbsp) – 17.8g fat, 6g total carbs, 3g net carbs

-If you’re looking for flour substitutes, check out these low carb flours!
+If you’re looking for flour substitutes, check out these keto flours!
 Whether you want to make low carb cookies, pancakes, or bread, there’s the perfect flour for you!